 A provision for future construction contracts is recognised if, as a result of a past event, Vesteda has a present construction obligation that can be estimated reliably, and it is probable that an outflow of economic benefits will be required to settle the obligation.
 Provisions are determined by discounting the expected future cash flows at a pre-tax rate that reflects current market assessments of the time value of money and the risks specific to the liability.

-There are 3 types of Right-of-use applicable for Vesteda: land lease, car lease and rental agreements.
+There are 3 types of right-of-use asset applicable for Vesteda: land lease, car lease and rental agreements.

 If clear information was not readily available for determining the future cash flows, they are based on a fair value assessment at a moment in time at the inception of the contract, such as external valuation reports or benchmarking information from other land leases.